 Portishead station location consultation

-Exhibitions will be held at Portishead Methodist Church on Tuesday 24 June (2pm to 6.30pm) and Saturday 28 June (10pm to 2pm).
+Exhibitions will be held at Portishead Methodist Church on Tuesday 24 June and Saturday 28 June.

 26 March 2014: Portishead Railway Group has been chosen by the Portishead Waitrose store for its Community Matters Scheme for the month of April 2014.
 Customers are given a green token and then have a choice of three causes to post their tokens into a box and then at the end of the month these tokens are weighed and depending on the weight an amount of £1,000 is split between the three causes.